Skip to content

 • Antenna placement - Position antenna with clear sky view for optimal performance

-• Configuration persistence - Settings configured via u-center2 are stored in non-volatile memory
+• Configuration persistence - Settings can be stored in non-volatile memory

 Datasheets and Documentation